tq-systems/toolchain-tqmaxx/README.md

   usage on a development workstation
 - Access to a docker registry for the docker images.
 To abstract this the `${REGISTRY_BASE_URL}`variable is used
-- Usage of a `docker-compose.yaml` file and the `docker-compose` tool to declare dependencies between docker images (called services in docker-compose)
+- Usage of a `docker-compose.yaml` file and the `docker-compose-v2` tool to declare dependencies between docker images (called services in docker-compose)
 - The changelog is created with [changie](https://changie.dev/guide/installation/)
 - A default user is added via docker build args,